 Depending on the type of organization where the esthetician works and the level of education he or she has, more advanced services may be offered.
 One can get an idea of the estheticians expertise by inquiring about the hours of schooling he or she underwent.

 There are different levels of esthetics programs.
 The programs are similar to a formal university education in terminology of degrees and how they progress: Associates degree, Bachelors degree, Masters degree, and PhD.
-The following outline illustrates the various levels of schooling Christina Kingsley underwent; where she completed the 1200 hour Master Esthetics Program, thus earning a degree in Medical Esthetics.
+The following outline illustrates the various levels of schooling Christina Kingsley underwent; where she completed the 1200-Hour Medical Esthetics Program, thus earning a degree in Medical Esthetics.